jlauemoeller/enzyme/README.md

 #### Prisms in Complex Paths

-Combine prisms with other path components:
+You can combine prisms with other path components:

 ```elixir
 data = %{